skaes/logjam-tools/README.md

        src="https://scan.coverity.com/projects/3357/badge.svg"/>
 </a>

-Currently only two daemons are provided:
+Currently three daemons are provided:

 ## logjam-device

-A daemon which offers a zeromq PULL socket endpoint for applications to connect to and a zeromq SUB socket for forwarding.
+A daemon which offers a ZeroMQ PULL socket endpoint for applications to connect to and a ZeroMQ SUB socket for forwarding.
 It optionally subscribes to a RabbitMQ server to collect application messages from there and republishes them on the PUB socket.
-You can place as many of those devices as needed to to scale the logging infrastructure.
+You can run as many of those devices as needed to scale the logging infrastructure.

 ## logjam-importer

-A daemon which is scheduled to replace all of the ruby importer code still in logjam.
+A multithreaded daemon using CZMQ's actor framework which is scheduled to replace all of the ruby importer code still in logjam.
 It's much less resource intensive than the ruby code and a _lot_ faster, while still very stable: it has been in production use since April 2014 and hasn't crashed once.

+## logjam-httpd

+A daemon which takes frontend performance data via HTTP GET requests and publishes it on on ZeroMQ PUB socket for the importer to pick up.

 ## Speed